1 Peter 2:11-20; John 16:16-22

 That’s one of our primary reasons for wanting to do good works, to lead lives that honor God and His saving Gospel.
 It’s not so that we can somehow win our way into God’s favor.
 For not only is that impossible, but Christ has already won us into the Father’s favor by His good works and by His death for our sins which has reconciled us to God.
 No, we do good works, rather, as it is written in Titus, “to adorn the doctrine of God our Savior.”
 The Gospel of Christ is the most precious jewel we could possess.
 And we want our lives to be a setting for that jewel which ornaments and glorifies it, which draws others to the Gospel rather than dragging it through the mud and giving others the occasion to call Christians hypocrites.
 Out of love for Christ we seek to live honorably and with love toward our neighbor so that others might also know the love of Christ and honor Him.

 The other way to adorn the doctrine of God our Savior mentioned in today’s Epistle is to be a good and faithful worker, to be a diligent and honest employee.
 And the situation that Peter addresses here serves to emphasize that point.
 For he speaks not simply to employees but to servants.
 It is written, “Servants, be submissive to your masters with all reverence, not only to the good and gentle, but also to the harsh.”
-Now, if that applies in a master/servant relationship, which we wouldn’t describe as being the best situation, how much more does it apply to an employer/ employee relationship.
+Now, if that applies in a master/servant relationship, which we certainly would not describe as being the best situation, how much more does it apply to an employer/employee relationship.
 It is written elsewhere, “Servants, whatever you do, do it heartily, as to the Lord and not to men.”
 Of course, that’s also a reminder to employers to act not selfishly but as agents of God.
-But still, to honor the one in authority, in government or in the workplace or wherever, is to honor the Lord who has established the authorities.
+But still, to honor the one in authority, in government or in the workplace or or in the church or in the home, is to honor the Lord who has established the authorities.

 That’s how the Epistle can state that it is commendable to suffer wrongly, if you endure grief because of conscience toward God.
 If a Christian endures in doing good as a citizen under an unjust ruler or as a worker under a tyrannical boss, that is praiseworthy in God’s sight, because that is the way of faith.
 Such a person is seeing and honoring the God who instituted earthly authorities, even if the authorities themselves are dishonoring their God-given offices.
 And, such a person is doing as our heavenly Father does, who gives daily bread even to the evil.
 Now, Peter says, if you suffer by your own fault–if you break the law or are a lazy worker and have to suffer the consequences–that is of no credit to you.
 But St. Peter concludes, “When you do good and suffer, if you take it patiently, this is commendable before God.”

-So, fellow travelers, do not lose heart.
+So, fellow pilgrims, do not lose heart.
 You can’t see Christ now, but you will.
-And you get to behold Christ by faith even now in this place.
+And you get to behold Christ even now by faith in this place.
 After the little while of this past week, you see Him again in His Supper, receiving His very body and blood for the forgiveness of your sins.
 He comes to give your hearts joy that no one can take from you.
 He comes to comfort you and strengthen you to complete the journey.
-For He is the Way.
+For He Himself is the Way.

 ✠ In the name of the Father and of the Son and of the Holy Spirit ✠